 A health crisis translates into an economic crisis

 Since the COVID-19 outbreak began, organizations like the IMF, OECD and ILO have been estimating and revising the impact of the pandemic on economies, trade and employment.
 The estimates have consistently been revised upwards.
 With the introduction of COVID-19 containment measures across the world, the OECD estimates (as of May 26, 2020) that real GDP in the OECD area fell by 1.8% in the first quarter of 2020.
 This is the largest drop since the 2.3% contraction in the first quarter of 2009 at the height of the financial crisis.
-OECD estimates (as of April 14, 2020) find that the containment measures will directly affect up to one-third of GDP in major economies (see Exhibit 1).
-For each month of containment, they expect a loss of 2 percentage points in annual GDP growth.
-A three-month continued shutdown, with no offsetting factors, could result in annual GDP growth of 4-6% lower than it otherwise might have been.
+The OECD presents a scenario where, if a second outbreak occurs towards the end of 2020, global GDP would decline by 7.6%.
+In an alternate scenario, where a second outbreak does not occur (see Exhibit 1), world GDP is projected to decline by 6% in 2020.
+Even so, in many advanced economies, the equivalent of five years or more of per capita real income growth could be lost by 2021.